MatthieuRu/kpi-reporting/README.md

 In this case, all the stakeholder has all the information needed to get:
 1. An overview of the health of the company
-2. Inititiate a deeper analysis (eg compare two periods or concatenate the two type of company)
+2. Inititiate a deeper analysis (eg compare two periods - concatenate the two type of company - get number of lost company)